Anal vein thrombosis recurs repeatedly

 Is an anal vein thrombosis dangerous if it keeps recurring?

 It is usually harmless but very painful.
 It becomes dangerous if complications arise or the cause remains untreated.
-Therefore, recurrences should always be medically evaluated.
+Therefore, recurrences should always be medically examined.

-Complications of recurrent anal vein thrombosis – and why prevention is so important
+Complications of recurring anal vein thrombosis – and why prevention is so important

 If a recurring anal vein thrombosis is not properly treated, follow-up problems can occur: anal fissures, anal abscesses, anal fistulas, larger skin tags, and persistent pain are typical complications.
 Each new thrombosis worsens tissue damage and increases the risk of further diseases.

-A stabilized mucosal barrier and inflammation-free environment – as achieved with regular use of suitable suppositories – therefore play a central role in prevention.
+A stabilized mucosal barrier and inflammation-free environment – as achieved with regular use of suitable suppositories – therefore plays a central role in prevention.

 |